The Top Cloud Security Issues Right Now – And What To Do About Them

 So, it’s vital businesses ensure the changes that were made to enable and embrace remote work are still managed properly, and regular assessments are done to identify risks.
 And this isn’t just to protect from threats, but to reduce technical debt in the future – it’s likely some of these changes were forced through quickly without thorough security grounding, and that spells danger for the future.

 Have you had issues keeping up with development velocity?
 Do you have doubts that there might be something that’s been missed?
-If so, it might be worth considering a fresh point of view on your cloud environment.
+If so, it might be worth considering a fresh point of view on your Google Cloud environment.

 The threat landscape has changed dramatically with recent major recent geopolitical events bringing concerns about security, especially in public sector organisations or private sector businesses that deliver critical services to society.